 Time-based options are earned upon the fulfilment of vesting requirements.
-Options are generally exercisable in equal instalments of 20% per year over a
+Options are generally exercisable in equal instalments of 20% per year over a five-year period commencing on or after December 18, 2000.

 13. STOCK BENEFIT PLANS (CONTINUED)

 Performance-based options will generally become exercisable in the event and to the extent that certain performance targets are met, which targets are based on the achievement of cash flow targets and EBITDA targets of Willis Group Limited, as defined in the plan agreements.
 The number of common shares subject to performance options which will become exercisable will be zero if threshold performance targets are not met and will thereafter be dependent upon the extent to which such minimum threshold levels are exceeded, up to specified maximum performance targets.
 If the performance conditions are met, the options will generally become exercisable in equal instalments of 25% per year over a four-year period commencing on or after December 18, 2001.